bugladen/NadekoBot/commandlist.md

 `~hentai`  |  Shows a random NSFW hentai image from gelbooru and danbooru with a given tag.
 Tag is optional but preffered. (multiple tags are appended with +) |  ~hentai yuri+kissing
 `~danbooru`  |  Shows a random hentai image from danbooru with a given tag.
 Tag is optional but preffered. (multiple tags are appended with +) |  ~danbooru yuri+kissing
 `~gelbooru`  |  Shows a random hentai image from gelbooru with a given tag.
 Tag is optional but preffered. (multiple tags are appended with +) |  ~gelbooru yuri+kissing
 `~rule34`  |  Shows a random image from rule34.xx with a given tag.
-Tag is optional but preffered. (multiple tags are appended with +) |  ~gelbooru yuri+kissing
+Tag is optional but preffered. (multiple tags are appended with +) |  ~rule34 yuri+kissing
 `~e621`  |  Shows a random hentai image from e621.net with a given tag.
 Tag is optional but preffered.
-Use spaces for multiple tags. |  ~e621 yuri+kissing
+Use spaces for multiple tags. |  ~e621 yuri kissing
 `~cp`  |  We all know where this will lead you to.
 `~boobs`  |  Real adult content.
 `~butts`, `~ass`, `~butt`  |  Real adult content.